MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/powerbi-embedded.md

 ### Example

-Authenticate, create client and create workspace collection in an existing resource group.
+This example creates a workspace collection in an existing resource group.

 ```javascript
 const msRestAzure = require('ms-rest-azure');